 As clearly portrayed in The Hunting Ground, sexual violence can have a devastating long-term impact, particularly if the response to a disclosure has been inappropriate or inadequate.

-As part of The Hunting Ground Australia Project, the Australian Human Rights Centre at UNSW, led by Professor Andrea Durbach, is undertaking the Strengthening Australian Universities’ Responses to Sexual Assault and Harassment research project.
+As part of The Hunting Ground Australia Project, the Australian Human Rights Centre at UNSW, led by Professor Andrea Durbach, was commissioned to undertake the Strengthening Australian Universities’ Responses to Sexual Assault and Harassment research project.
+The Project focused on the development of effective and appropriate institutional responses to sexual assault and harassment in Australian universities, with a focus on the needs of women, LGBTIQ students and international students.

 Ethics & Consent Training